UWCS/rs118/src/raytracer.md

 ![](https://raytracing.github.io/images/fig-1.03-cam-geom.jpg)

 - Define your aspect ratio as `16/9`, your width as 400, and your height accordingly.
-- The viewport height should be `2.0`, and width should be set accordingly in line with the aspect ratio.
+- The viewport height should be 2, and width should be set accordingly as per the aspect ratio.
-- The focal length should be `1.0`
+- The focal length should be 1
 - Looking at the diagram above, we can see that the top left corner lies at $\mathbf O - \mathbf x /2 + \mathbf y/2 - \mathbf f$
   - $\mathbf x$ and $\mathbf y$ are your image height and width vectors
   - $\mathbf f$ is your focal length vector

 Write a `colour(&Ray) -> Colour` function that just always returns `v!(0, 1.0, 0)` for now, we'll add a nice pattern later.
 Update your loop in your `main` function to calculate the direction vector of the ray to cast on each iteration based on `i` and `j`, and then create a ray starting at the origin and going into the pixel.
 You can do this by scaling your pixel coordinate from 0 to 1, and then multiplying by your height and width vectors.
 Colour your ray and save the pixel value to the buffer calling `Vec3::to_rgb` to convert your colour from 0-1 from 0-255.
+Take care to get your signs right here so your vectors are all going in the same direction.

 You should get a nice green rectangle.
 I appreciate theres a lot going on there, so ask for help or take a look at the solutions if you're not sure.

 ### 3.3

-To make the background for our raytraced image, we're gonna add add a nice blue-white blend.
+To make the background for our raytraced image, we're gonna add add a nice blue-white gradient.
 In your colour function, add code to normalise the ray's direction vector, then scale it from $0 \leq t \leq 1$ from $-1 \leq t \leq 1$.
 We're then gonna do a neat graphics trick called a lerp, or linear interpolation, where we blend two colours: `blended_value = (1-t) * start_value + t * end_value`.
-Use `v!(1)` for your starting colour, `v!(0.5, 0.7, 1.0)` for your end colour, and blend based upon the y coordinate.
+Use white for your starting colour, a nice `(0.5, 0.7, 1.0)` blue for your end colour, and blend based upon the y coordinate.
 You should end up with something like:

 ![](./img/3-3.png)